xalpol12/WDPO_candy_recognizer/README.md

 ## Usage
 In *testing.py* file, after starting the program you can use keys:
 * Q and W to switch back and forth through a content of a currently selected folder (default: ./data folder)
-* D to detect candies on a currently shown picture (prints: filename.extension + real and detected values)
+* D to detect candies in a currently shown picture (prints: filename.extension + real and detected values)
-* P to detect candies on all pictures in a currently selected folder (prints: MARPE indicator)
+* P to detect candies in all pictures in a currently selected folder (prints: MARPE indicator)
 * esc to save trackbar values to .json file and exit program